rmorse/babel-plugin-jsx-template-vars/README.md

 # Babel JSX Template Vars
 A Babel transform for rendering a template friendly version of your JSX app.

-Useful for generating a Handlebars based pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).
+Generates a Handlebars based pre-render for achieving SSR in environments which don't support JavaScript rendering (e.g. PHP).

-## What are template var
+## What are template variables?
 The idea is that this transform will replace selected variables (across the components you specify) with Handlebars tags such as `{{name}}`.

-This should be used in a pre-render build of your application, where you would save the html output to a file to be rendered later via your server.

-Replacing variables with template tags allows you to render your application via the [Handlebars](https://handlebarsjs.com/) templating engine which has plenty of server side implemenations.
+Replacing variables with template tags allows you to render your application via the [Handlebars](https://handlebarsjs.com/) templating engine, which is supported in a lot of different languages.

 There are **a fair few limitations** so your mileage may vary.